Diddlywhack-Daddy/startup/README.md

 Stores users, assignments, and grades in a database.
 Registers and logs in users.
 Securely stores credentials and academic information.

 ### WebSocket
-(Optional) Allows sharing of course/assignment completion with other users.
+Allows optional sharing of course/assignment completion with other users.

 ## Rough Sketch